Research

 Summary: If you replace half of the steps in language model pretraining with a meta-task, what does the model learn?
 Model achieves better loss, improves the vanilla model's F1 on NER, and has this really interesting phase transition.

 My thoughts: This is one half of my MPhil thesis.
-Have submitted this to a workshop somewhere.
 Really proud of Figure 6 here.